Danville, Virginia: 19th century

+A charter for the town was drawn up on February 17, 1830, but by the time of its issue, the population had exceeded the pre-arranged boundaries.
+This necessitated a new charter, which was issued in 1833.
+In that year, James Lanier was elected the first mayor, assisted by a council of "twelve fit and able men."

+By the mid-19th century, William T. Sutherlin, a planter and entrepreneur, was the first to apply water power to run a tobacco press.
+He became a major industrialist in the region.

-Several railroads reached Danville, including the Richmond and Danville Railroad (completed 1856), and the Atlantic and Danville Railway (completed 1890).
+In the mid to late 1800s, several railroads reached Danville, including the Richmond and Danville Railroad (completed 1856), and the Atlantic and Danville Railway (completed 1890).
 These enabled the export of Danville's manufacturing and agricultural products.
 The major growth in industry came in the late 19th century, after the war.
 The Southern Railway, successor to the Richmond and Danville, built a grand passenger station in Danville in 1899, which is still in use by Amtrak and is a satellite facility of the Virginia Museum.

-At the outbreak of the Civil War, Danville had a population of some 5,000 people.
-During those four years of war, the town was transformed into a strategic center of Confederate activity.
-Local planter and industrialist William T. Sutherlin was named quartermaster of its depot, the rail center was critical for supplying Confederate forces, and a hospital station was established for Confederate wounded.
+At the outbreak of the Civil War, Danville had a population of approximately 5,000 people.
+During the war years, the town was transformed into a strategic center of Confederate activity.
+William Sutherlin was named quartermaster of its depot.
+The rail center was critical for supplying Confederate forces, and a hospital station was established for Confederate wounded.
 A network of batteries, breastworks, redoubts and rifle pits defended the town.

 A prison camp was set up, with the conversion of six tobacco warehouses, including one owned by Sutherlin, for use as prisons.
-At one time they held more than 5,000 captured American soldiers.
+At one time they held more than 5,000 captured Union soldiers.
 Malnutrition and dysentery, plus a smallpox epidemic in 1864, caused the death of 1,314 of these prisoners.
 Their remains have been interred in the Danville National Cemetery.

 The Richmond and Danville Railroad was the main supply route into Petersburg, where Lee's Army of Northern Virginia was holding the defensive line to protect Richmond.
 The Danville supply train ran until General Stoneman's Union cavalry troops tore up the tracks.
-This event was immortalized in the song, "The Night They Drove Old Dixie Down".
+This event was immortalized in the song, "The Night They Drove Old Dixie Down."

 In 1865, Danville hosted the Confederate government.
-Confederate President Jefferson Davis stayed at the mansion of William T. Sutherlin from April 3 to 10, 1865, and the house became known as the last "Capitol of the Confederacy".
+Confederate President Jefferson Davis stayed at Sutherlin's mansion from April 3 to 10, 1865, and the house became known as the "Last Capitol of the Confederacy."
 Here he wrote and issued his last Presidential Proclamation.
 The final Confederate Cabinet meeting was held at the Benedict House (since destroyed) in Danville.
 Davis and members of his cabinet left the city when they learned of Lee's surrender at Appomattox, and moved to Greensboro, North Carolina, making their way south.
 On the day they left, Governor William Smith arrived from Lynchburg to establish his headquarters here.